Last verified: 17 days ago

 What it does

-Sea moss is a type of red algae harvested from Atlantic coastlines and used for centuries in traditional Caribbean and Irish cooking.
-It naturally contains iodine, potassium, magnesium, and a...
+Sea moss is a type of red algae harvested from Atlantic coastlines and used traditionally as a food and folk remedy.
+It contains iodine, potassium, magnesium, and a soluble fiber called...

 -